PeterArgueta/PeterArgueta/readme.md

 ### 🌟 About Me
 I hold a **degree in Applied Physics** and have extensive experience in **climate data analysis**, **meteorology**, and **teaching**.
 Passionate about leveraging technology and data for scientific research and education.

-- 🔭 **Current Role**: Head of Climatology Section at INSIVUMEH, Guatemala.
+- 🔭 **Current Role**: Coordinator of the Climatology Section at INSIVUMEH, Guatemala.
 - 🌱 **What I'm learning**: Advanced climate modeling and geospatial analysis tools.
 - 💬 **Ask me about**: Python, data analysis, or climate science.